chrysochos/Mind-Tool-System/README.md

 ---

-# 📣 Credits
+📣 Credits

-Designed by **Dr. Ioannis Chrysochos**.
+Designed by Dr. Ioannis Chrysochos.
 Mind-Tool is the result of a vision: AI as a continuous partner in thinking, organizing, and improving the digital world.

----

-# 📄 Next Steps
+📄 Next Steps

-You can extend this repository by adding additional files under `docs/` or by letting the AI generate new structures inside a Memory Folder.
+You can extend this repository by adding files under docs/, or simply allow an AI tool to generate new project structure dynamically using the Mind-Tool workflow.

----
+For additional features, including tutorials, website versions, or PDF manuals, feel free to generate them using your AI agent.